hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

                 Env: STORAGE_PLUGIN_OPTIONS_JSON
                 CLI: --storage-plugin-options-json
   publicKey:
-                Description: Public key of this BIF node (the API server)
+                Description: Public key of this CACTUS- node (the API server)
                 Default: Mandatory parameter without a default value.
                 Env: PUBLIC_KEY
                 CLI: --public-key
   privateKey:
-                Description: Private key of this BIF node (the API server)
+                Description: Private key of this CACTUS- node (the API server)
                 Default: Mandatory parameter without a default value.
                 Env: PRIVATE_KEY
                 CLI: --private-key
   keychainSuffixPrivateKey:
-                Description: The key under which to store/retrieve the private key from the keychain of this BIF node (API server)The complete lookup key is constructed from the ${BIF_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
+                Description: The key under which to store/retrieve the private key from the keychain of this CACTUS- node (API server)The complete lookup key is constructed from the ${CACTUS-_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
-                Default: BIF_NODE_PRIVATE_KEY
+                Default: CACTUS-_NODE_PRIVATE_KEY
                 Env: KEYCHAIN_SUFFIX_PRIVATE_KEY
                 CLI: --keychain-suffix-private-key
   keychainSuffixPublicKey:
-                Description: The key under which to store/retrieve the public key from the keychain of this BIF node (API server)The complete lookup key is constructed from the ${BIF_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
+                Description: The key under which to store/retrieve the public key from the keychain of this CACTUS- node (API server)The complete lookup key is constructed from the ${CACTUS-_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
-                Default: BIF_NODE_PUBLIC_KEY
+                Default: CACTUS-_NODE_PUBLIC_KEY
                 Env: KEYCHAIN_SUFFIX_PUBLIC_KEY
                 CLI: --keychain-suffix-public-key